dividedbyzeroco/enforce-js/readme.md

 // error.name: countingNumber
 ```

-The recommended approach is to have a try catch block that retrieves the invalid parameter.
+The recommended approach is to have a try-catch block that retrieves the invalid parameter.

 ```javascript
 import enforce, { ValidationError } from 'enforce-js';